Federal Financial Aid Satisfactory Academic Progress Policy

 - Students must earn a minimum cumulative QPA of 2.0 (Graduate students 3.0) at the end of each term.
-First-time freshmen must earn a minimum QPA of 1.75 at the end of their first academic year, but must earn a minimum QPA of 2.0 at the end of each subsequent academic term.
+First-time freshmen must earn a minimum QPA of 1.75 at the end of their first academic year, but must earn a minimum QPA of 2.0 at the end of each subsequent academic year.
 The maximum time frame for full time students to complete a program of study is five years or ten full time semesters.
 For part time students, the maximum time frame to complete a program of study is ten years or twenty part time semesters.
 Periods of enrollment in which students did not receive financial aid will be counted.
-For federal financial aid purposes, a student must complete their program within 150% of the number of credits required for their program of study.
+For federal financial aid purposes, a student must complete their program with 150% of the number of credits required for their program of study.
 A student in a bachelor's degree program must complete their program within six years or 180 credits.
 Students can receive federal loan funds up to the maximum dollar amount allowed by federal regulation.
 The maximum number of credits attempted applies to federal financial aid recipients only.
-Effective March 5, 2020 any withdrawals that are documented due to COVID-19 will be excluded from maximum time frame and pace calculation.
+Effective March 5, 2020, any withdrawals that are documented to be due to COVID-19 will be excluded from maximum time frame and pace calculations.